anikacorpus/rosehack-meme-generator/README.md

 [giphy api](https://developers.giphy.com/docs/api/endpoint/#random)
 [get your own giphy api key](https://developers.giphy.com/dashboard/)

+get the key and set it to API_KEY varaible in src/app.js

 ## Learn More About React

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).